Adult ADHD Screening Test for Symptoms of ADHD

 This doesn't fit with some prevailing ADHD stigma narratives in the media, but science often doesn't:)

-No adrenaline addict, stimulated by controversy, fast paced news and chaos, impulsive, insatiably curious, allergic to boredom, multitasking, and deadline focused reporters could have ADHD?
+No adrenaline addict, stimulated by controversy, fast paced news and chaos, impulsive, insatiably curious, allergic to boredom, multitasking, and deadline driven creating hyperfocus reporters could have ADHD?
 Or could they?

 you can complete in 5 minutes, from Harvard University, New York University and the W.H.O.